Councilman Avery Johnson - Ward 4

-Avery was appointed to Garfield Heights City Council in April 2021 and was elected to his first term in November 2021.
+Avery was appointed to Garfield Heights City Council in April 2021 and was elected to his first term in November 2021 and second term in November 2023.

 Johnson graduated from Arsenal Technical High School in Indianapolis, Indiana, and earned a B.A. degree in Social Work from Central State University in Wilberforce, Ohio.